zaoyang/30-days-of-web-development/day-23/day-23.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 23 - What is a terminal, and why should I care?
+# What is a terminal, and why should I care?

 The terminal is a program that you use to type in commands.
 It is a text input/output environment.
 Not knowing how to use a terminal as a Web Developer would be like a writer not knowing how to use a computer; sure they could use a typewriter or good-old pen and paper, but how effective would they be?